andreivisan/andreivisan.github.io/_posts/2015-12-17-nodejs-sequelize-postgresql-tutorial.md

 });
 ```

 As you can see Sequelize helps us to easily add and also list all the tasks we have created so far.
+We used `save` method to save the task and `findAll({})` to find all tasks.
+Sequelize offers also a `all()` method to retrieve all tasks, the difference being that with `findAll({})` you can add filters to get all items that match your condition.